thiagovscoelho/hexagram_calculator/README.md

 ### Cycle

 Internally also called a *rotation cycle* or *line rotation cycle*, this is made by repeatedly moving the **top line to the bottom**, shifting all others up, until the starting pattern reappears.
-Lists each intermediate hexagram; step 1 is the starting figure.
+(Hacker, *Handbook*, p.
+93) Lists each intermediate hexagram; step 1 is the starting figure.

 ### Flower (antecedents & consequents)

-Hacker’s evocative *hexagram flower* imagines your chosen hexagram at the center of six petals—each petal obtained by **flipping exactly one line**.
+Hacker’s evocative *hexagram flower* imagines your chosen hexagram at the center of six petals—each petal obtained by **flipping exactly one line**. (*Handbook*, pp. 94–96)

 Because yang→yin changes are **much more probable** than yin→yang under the dice/yarrow rule, the petals are labeled directionally: